conservationtechlab/dencam/README.md

 ## Networking Information Page

-This page displays Raspberry Pi username, wLan0 IP address, and the name of the wifi signal it is connected to.
+This page displays the hostname of the device along with wifi network information.

 ## Recording Status Page

-Displays the current number of video recordings saved and stores, the file directory they are currently being stored to, the amount of available storage, time stamp, and a countdown for the recording to start.
+Displays the current number of video recordings saved and stores, the file directory they are currently being stored to, the amount of available storage, time stamp, and a countdown for the recording to start (which is only used for the initial dencam boot).
+When the countdown is done, that text will be replaced with a prompt that the dencam is currently recording.
+The second button is used to toggle recording on this page.

 ## Solar Display Page

-This page displays data recieved from the SunSaver decive in realtime.
+This page displays data received from the SunSaver device in real time.
 Currently it displays Battery Voltage(V), Array Voltage(V), Charge current(A), Load current(A), Ah charge(Daily)(Ah), and
 Ah load(Daily)(Ah).